enricozanardo/wall-e/scripts/README.md

 - The default model path is `models/high_accuracy_model.walle`.
 - Training uses the `tiny_stories_sample.json` dataset by default.
 - By default, training uses 4000 stories from the dataset, but this can be customized with the `--stories` parameter.
 - Memory optimization provides better performance on machines with limited memory bandwidth.
+- When using larger batch sizes, consider increasing the number of curriculum examples to ensure proper level advancement.